-Industrial production from the euro area and final inflation from Germany are the major statistical reports due on Wednesday.
+Industrial production from Eurozone and monthly bulletin from the European Central Bank are the major reports due on Thursday.

-At 1.30 am ET, the French statistical office Insee is scheduled to release consumer price figures for May.
-EU harmonized inflation is forecast to fall to 2.3 percent in May from 2.4 percent in April.
+At 1.30 am ET, the French statistical office Insee is slated to release annual inflation data for June.
+Annual inflation is seen falling to 1.9 percent in June from 2 percent in May.
+EU harmonized inflation is forecast to fall to 2.2 percent from 2.3 percent.

 by RTT Staff Writer